isc-projects/kea/doc/sphinx/arm/config.rst

       "subnet": "10.20.30.0/24",
       "user-context": {
          "building": "Main"
          "floor": 1
          }
     } ]

-The same can be done with manyu other commands like lease6-add etc.
+The same can be done with many other commands like lease6-add etc.

 Kea also uses user context to store non-standard data.
 Currently, only :ref:`dhcp4-store-extended-info` uses this feature.